COMPSYS302/Sage---Plant-Browsing-Android-App/README.md

   Key details on each plant including care tips, price, description, and a carousel of images.

 - **User Authentication**
-  Sign up /log in, and manage account settings via Firebase Authentication.
+  Sign up /log in functionalities, via Firebase Authentication.

 ## Little Touches